Saint-Raymond Boulevard

 Boulevard Saint-Raymond is a major boulevard located in Gatineau, Quebec.
 It starts at Boulevard Saint-Joseph and ends at Boulevard Alexandre-Tache just west of the limits between the Hull and Aylmer sectors.
 Before 2003, it ended at Chemin Pink but since then it includes the former section of Chemin de la Montagne Sud.

 Chemin de la Montagne also used to have a northern section which started from Chemin Pink and ended in Luskville in the Les Collines-de-l'Outaouais region.
 In the past, it also used to run all the way to the Casino du Lac-Leamy before it was renamed Boulevard du Casino east of Saint-Joseph.

+Name

+Boulevard Saint-Raymond takes its name from the parish of the same name founded in 1942 in Hull.

 Eastern section

-The eastern section passes between two residential areas and is often very crowded (if not overcrowded), especially in the rush hours, where long lineups can be seen as motorists head towards Autoroute 5 (also caused by the lack of adequate access to Autoroute 50.
+The eastern section passes between two residential areas and is often very crowded (if not overcrowded), especially in the rush hours, where long lineups can be seen as motorists head towards Autoroute 5 (also caused by the lack of adequate access to Autoroute 50).
 There is also heavy volume near Cite-des-Jeunes Boulevard and it is sometimes congested due to the increasing amount of traffic heading towards Le Plateau.

 There have also been complaints of speeding during the night as numerous motorists are traveling at very high speed in that stretch due to a hill.